Families of $k$-positive maps and Schmidt number witnesses from generalized equiangular measurements: Abstract

 \section{Abstract}

 Quantum entanglement is an important resource in many modern technologies, like quantum computation or quantum communication and information processing.
 Therefore, most interest is given to detect and quantify entangled states.
-Entanglement degree of bipartite mixed quantum states can be quantified using the Schmidt number.
-Witnesses of the Schmidt numbers are closely related to $k$-positive linear maps, for which there is no general construction.
-Here, we use the generalized equiangular measurements to define a family of $k$-positive maps and the corresponding Schmidt number witnesses.
+Entanglement degree of bipartite mixed quantum states can be measured using the Schmidt number.
+Witnesses of the Schmidt number are closely related to $k$-positive linear maps, for which there is no general construction.
+Here, we use the generalized equiangular measurements to define a family of $k$-positive linear maps and the corresponding Schmidt number witnesses.
+We present examples of witnesses that detect two-parameter entangled states with Schmidt number $k+1$ in any dimension.
+Our approach allows for a more efficient entanglement quantification than other known Schmidt number witnesses constructed from symmetric measurement operators.